The Colorado Highways Site: About

 - Memorial Designations: Designations conferred on the route by the state legislature.

 - Scenic and Historic Byways: If sections of the route are part of any of Colorado's official scenic & historic byways, and if any of those have America's Byways status.
+An "All-American Road" is an even higher status of an America's Byway.

 - Notes: Little tidbits of info for the route.